-To paraphrase the company itself, BMW owned the world yesterday with a mic drop extraordinaire.
-The company confirmed that it will build an M3 Touring — the long-rumored, greatly anticipated station wagon version of the M3.
+To paraphrase the company itself, BMW has owned the world with a mic drop extraordinaire.
+The company has confirmed that it will build an M3 Touring — the long-rumored, greatly anticipated station wagon version of the M3.

 It’s a move that instantly excited car enthusiasts the world over: BMW’s ultimate driving machine, getting the ultimate body style.
 But if you're getting your hopes up about buying one in America...well, we have bad news.
 BMW North America has already confirmed to Road & Track that there are no plans to bring the M3 Touring to the United States.

 On the one hand, that's not surprising.
 It would have been more shocking if BMW were bringing it to America.
 For U.S. buyers, crossovers, SUVs and pickup trucks have largely supplanted station wagons and sedans as the vehicles of choice.
 Indeed, BMW has direct experience with disappointing wagon sales; the company killed off the 3 Series wagon in North America after 2018 for that exact reason.